 On Canadian Cookbooks Online we will gradually post the cookbooks that tell us about the foods Canadians cooked, ate and shared in the past.
 We welcome suggestions.

 Individuals and groups are invited to participate by financially sponsoring further scans of cookbooks for the project.
 The names of sponsors accompany each cookbook.
 We recommend sponsorships as holiday gifts!

 Please Note: Ingredients, methods and cooking times listed in the cookbooks digitized on this website are consistent with the kitchen appliances and techniques that were in use in the period of publication of the various books.
 Current equipment and supplies may produce different results that are inconsistent with contemporary food safety theories.
 The Culinary Historians of Canada disclaim any liability in connection with the use of this information, especially for preserving.

-- Cookery by Amy G. Richards (Montreal, 1895).
+- Cookery by Amy G. Richards (Montreal, 1895, Driver Q28.1).
 Available via Canadiana Online.